jay0423/black-jack/README.md

 ## Sample code
 #### Creating DataFrame
 In this example, we will create a data frame that records the game record data of 10000000 times of Blackjack.
+You can customize the number of matches by "GAME_TIME".

 ```
 cd ~/analysis
-import analysis_black_jack as abj
+import make_dataframe

-# You can customize the number of matches by "GAME_TIME".
-a = abj.MakeDataFrame(GAME_TIME=1000000, DECK=6, RE_PLAY=False)
+a = make_dataframe.MakeDataFrame(GAME_TIME=10000000, DECK=6, RESET=False, basic_strategy_num="")
-# Get DataFrame
 df = a.main()
 ```